Table of contents

 Involvement with the IEEE and IEEE Computer Society

-Writings, interviews, etc., on Internet history and computing
+Writings, biographical information, etc., on Internet history and computing

 Other activities of mine